 - A codicil – only recommended for very minor amends

 - A new will – better for more significant amends

 A Codicil is a legal document that amends a will.

 A letter of wishes is a document you can write yourself and store with your original will.
 You may choose to write a letter of wishes to give guidance to your loved ones without the guidance being legally binding.

 Power of Attorney

-If you do not have a Financial LPA your family may need to apply to court for the right to look after your financial affairs, which can be expensive and time-consuming.
-Without a Welfare LPA, if you do need care in a hospital or home your wishes may not be properly taken into account.
+If you do not have LPAs in place and you lose capacity, your family may have to apply to the Court of Protection for the right to become your deputy, which can be an expensive and time-consuming process.
+In the meantime before deputyship orders are granted, your finances could be affected with nobody legally allowed to deal with them, and, if you do need care in a hospital or care home, your wishes may not be properly taken into account.

 NB: timescales and fees are subject to change – please ask for details.